jmilet/jmilet.github.io/_posts/2014-04-05-00-erlang-programming-books-podcasts.markdown

 categories: programming erlang elixir
 ---

-If you are interesting in learning Erlang or Elixir the first thing you have to do, other than install the software, obviously, is go and read this on-line book:
+If you are interested in learning Erlang or Elixir the first thing you have to do, other than install the software, obviously, is go and read this on-line book:

 * [Learn Yourself Some Erlang for Great Good][learn_yourserf_some_erlang]